mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 Is Definitely Spam = &SQLBlacklist
 ```

-Then edit `SQLBlackWhitelist.pm` and change the connection string in the
-CreateList subroutine to match MailWatch.pm.
+Then edit `SQLBlackWhitelist.pm` and change the connection string in the `CreateList` subroutine to match `MailWatch.pm`.

 Move the Bayesian Databases and set-up permissions (skip this if you don't use bayes).